ciarand/phoenix/README.md

 - Sets up a working go environment (from source) and installs some basic bins

+- Replicates these scripts (repo included) to the target machine

 [dotfiles]: /dotfiles

 What I want it to do
 --------------------
 - Setup a working PHP environment with 5.3 through 5.6 available
+    - Include a "global" composer install
+    - Include xdebug and phpdbg where applicable
+    - Run composer install with my the composer.lock from dotfiles

 - Setup a working Clojure / ClojureScript environment
+    - lein
+    - working JVM I guess
+    - closure compiler and ant (needs jvm, unrelated to clojure)

 - Setup a working Node environment
+    - nvm
+    - probably add some tools here (grunt, gulp, jsuglify2++, etc.)

+- .NET environment
+    - maybe
+    - xamarin?

 - Setup a decent set of system-wide fonts (Google's, Powerline, etc.)